DarthBurrit0/indestructibleart.com/content/featured/2013-09-20-valve-has-3-announcements.md

 title: "Valve has 3 Announcements for Steam and Your Living Room"
 author: "Evan Campbell"
 date: 2013-09-20
 subtitle: "The Steam Universe is expanding and big things are about to happen in the living room.
-Valve has launched a teaser page with a countdown timer and a simple statement, "The Steam Universe is Expanding in 2013."
+Valve has launched a teaser page with a countdown timer and a simple statement, 'The Steam Universe is Expanding in 2013.'
 We all knew it was only a matter of time before Steam left the confines of our computer monitors and attempted world domination.
 It looks like that assault is about to officially begin in the living room.
 All the details and some thoughts in the full story..."
 layout: articles
-featuredimg: feat.png
+featuredimg: featsteamcat.png
-number: /posts/2013-09-20-valve-has-3-anouncements.html
+number: /posts/2013-09-20-valve-has-3-announcements.html
 = yaml =

 <a href="{{ page.url }}" class='postTitleLink'><p class='postTitle'>{{ page.title }}</p></a>